Sue: The credits are HUGE! Brian must be really proud of this story.

-Sue: I can imagine Matt Smith taking down an alien with a stink-bomb and not being able to get the cap off.
+Sue: I can imagine Matt Smith taking on an alien monster with a stink bomb and not being able to get the cap off.
 It’s very funny.

-Well, it was funny until Victoria throws the Martian equivalent of acid into an Ice Warrior’s face.
-But when he falls to the floor, he still manages to fire the bloody canon anyway.
+It’s funny until Victoria throws acid in an Ice Warrior’s face.
+Unfortunately, he still manages to fire the bloody canon.

 Sue: Oh dear, the Doctor seems to have lost this one.
 You don’t see that very often.
-Now, that’s how you do a cliffhanger.top
+Now that’s how you do a cliffhanger.

-Sue: I like the way this guy suddenly freaks out and starts points out the blatantly obvious – he’s playing the Rhys role in this.
-You know, like on Torchwood when Rhys will suddenly flip out and say what everyone’s thinking.
-They’re f***ed.
+Sue: I like the way this guy suddenly freaks out and points out the blatantly obvious – he’s playing the Rhys role in this.
+You know, like on Torchwood when Rhys suddenly flips out and says what everyone is thinking.
+Which is that they’re basically ****ed.

-Me: As this is the last episode, there’s just enough time left for us to play ‘Let’s spot the heavily disguised Carry On… actor playing the lead Ice Warrior’.
+Me: Because this is the last episode, there’s just enough time left for us to play ‘Let’s spot the heavily disguised Carry On… actor playing the lead Ice Warrior’.

 Sue: Is it Hattie Jacques?